LyonsZhang/CINEMA-Group/content/authors/YanyuYang/_index.md

 ---
 # Display name
-title: Hongke Wu
+title: Yanyu Yang

 # Username (this should match the folder name)
 authors:
-  - HongkeWu
+  - YanyuYang

 # Is this the primary user of the site?
 superuser: false